-Toyota Motor Sales, USA, Inc. (TMS), today announced that it will conduct a voluntary safety recall involving approximately 45,500 Highlander Hybrid and 36,700 Lexus RX 400h vehicles sold in the U.S. No other Toyota or Lexus vehicles are involved.
+Toyota Motor Sales, USA, Inc. (TMS), today announced a recall.
+For one that it will conduct a voluntary.
+It’s a safety recall.
+That’s also involving approximately 45,500 Highlander Hybrid vehicles.
+Also and 36,700 Lexus RX 400h vehicles sold in the U.S. No other Toyota or Lexus vehicles are involved.

-If this were to occur, various warning lamps will illuminate on the instrument panel.
-In most cases the vehicle will enter a fail-safe driving mode, resulting in reduced power in which the vehicle can still be driven for short distances.
-In limited instances, the power supply circuit fuse could blow when the transistor is damaged.
-If the fuse blows, the hybrid system will stop and the vehicle will coast to a stop.
+If this were to occur, various warning lamps will illuminate.
+Especially on the instrument panel.
+In most cases the vehicle will enter a fail-safe driving mode.
+Thereby resulting in reduced power.
+All in which the vehicle can still be driven.
+Yet only for short distances.
+In limited instances, the power supply circuit fuse could blow.
+Especially when the transistor is damaged.
+If the fuse blows, the hybrid system will stop.
+Finally and the vehicle will coast.
+Then to a complete stop.